rhlin2001/predicting-recipe-ratings/README.md

 ### Data Cleaning

+As with most datasets, data cleaning was necessary.
+To do so, the project merged the recipes and interactions dataset with a left merge on the ’id’ column of recipes and the ‘recipe_id’ column of interactions.
+After joining two datasets to create this one, there were 234,429 observations and 27 total features.
+Next was replacing any zeros in the rating column with NaN.
+This is important as the lowest rating should be one and not zero.
+The nutrition column, originally containing string values of the percentage of each nutrient, was split into individual columns with each nutrient within the row converted to a float.
+This allowed the project to utilize the key elements in the nutrition column as features in the baseline and final model.
+Lastly, the date column, originally in a string format, was transformed to a datetime object.
+This was done so that recipes can be split at a date and in order to evaluate the fairness of the project’s final model.
+After cleaning, the dataset was much easier to work with by making it both more interpretable and with columns in the format that makes them usable.

 | name                                 |     id |   minutes |   contributor_id | submitted           | tags                                                  | nutrition                                 |   n_steps | steps                                                 | description                                           | ingredients                                           |   n_ingredients |          user_id |   recipe_id | date                |   rating | review                                                |   avg_rating |   calories |   total_fat |   sugar |   sodium |   protein |   saturated_fat |   carbohydrates |
 |:-------------------------------------|-------:|----------:|-----------------:|:--------------------|:------------------------------------------------------|:------------------------------------------|----------:|:------------------------------------------------------|:------------------------------------------------------|:------------------------------------------------------|----------------:|-----------------:|------------:|:--------------------|---------:|:------------------------------------------------------|-------------:|-----------:|------------:|--------:|---------:|----------:|----------------:|----------------:|
 | 1 brownies in the world    best ever | 333281 |        40 |           985201 | 2008-10-27 00:00:00 | ['60-minutes-or-less', 'time-to-make', 'course', '... | [138.4, 10.0, 50.0, 3.0, 3.0, 19.0, 6.0]  |        10 | ['heat the oven to 350f and arrange the rack in th... | these are the most; chocolatey, moist, rich, dense... | ['bittersweet chocolate', 'unsalted butter', 'eggs... |               9 | 386585           |      333281 | 2008-11-19 00:00:00 |        4 | These were pretty good, but took forever to bake. ... |            4 |      138.4 |          10 |      50 |        3 |         3 |              19 |               6 |